The Dr Seuss activities on this page are a great way of continuing the fun of reading your favourite Dr Seuss books with your child.

 One of the best activities to do with The Lorax is to read the book together outside.

-I really love this mum's idea of making reading glasses for her gorgeous boys out of pipe cleaners.
+I really love this mum's idea of making reading glasses for her gorgeous boys out of pipe cleaners (chenille sticks).

-A cheap, quick, fun and very creative idea with lots of room for creativity and fine-motor skills practice.
+It's a cheap, quick, fun and very creative idea with lots of room for creativity and fine-motor skills practice.
 And, of course, children love them.

 Children love having green eggs and ham for lunch and you can talk about why the green eggs look weird and how you feel about eating them.